Alexander Ramsay-Gibson-Maitland: Early life

+In 1866, he assumed the surname of Ramsay before that of Gibson-Maitland, when he succeeded to the estates of Ramsay of Barnton.
+In 1819, Alexander Charles Maitland-Gibson, a younger son of the 1st Baronet, had married Susan Ramsay.
+As all other male Ramsay descendants were deceased by 1866, the Ramsay titles and lands eventually passed to Sir Alexander Gibson-Maitland, 3rd Baronet of Barnton, Sauchie and Bannockburn.

 Career

 He was a Deputy Lieutenant and J.P. for Edinburgh and Stirlingshire, a colonel of the Stirlingshire Militia and captain in the Midlothian Yeomanry Cavalry.

 At the 1868 general election, Ramsay-Gibson-Maitland was elected Member of Parliament for Midlothian.
 He held the seat until 1874.

 Personal life

 Ramsay-Gibson-Maitland married Thomasina Agnes Hunt, daughter of James Hunt of Pittencrieff in 1841.

 Ramsay-Gibson-Maitland died at the age of 56.
 He is buried in the Grange Cemetery in Edinburgh against the north wall, towards the west entrance.